 - Steal Seal head gasket repair

 - CRC Head Gasket & Block Repair

-This is only a few of the most popular head gasket sealers, and there are many more sealers not listed here.
-No wonder that trying to choose a head gasket sealant can get confusing.
+There are only a few of the most popular head gasket sealers, and there are many more sealers not listed here.
+No wonder trying to choose a head gasket sealant can get confusing.

 BlueDevil Head Gasket Sealer

 BlueDevil is one of the best-rated head gasket sealers on sites like Amazon.
 This is how it works.
 It requires that you partially drain the coolant.
 Remove the thermostat.
-The thermostat needs to be removed to allow the sealer to flow through the engine block.
-Next, you need to reinstall everything, and add the head gasket sealer and let it do its work.
-Finally, drain the coolant again, reinstall the thermostat, flush and refill with 50/50 antifreeze.
+The thermostat must be removed to allow the sealer to flow through the engine block.
+Next, you need to reinstall everything, add the head gasket sealer and let it do its work.
+Finally, drain the coolant, reinstall the thermostat, flush and refill with 50/50 antifreeze.